cmgoffena13/DE-Capstone-Portfolio-1/README.md

 There is more than one way to do this.
 I could also have setup my DBT run to have custom sensors on the data in the Snowflake tables or used Datasets.
 This is probably a better approach since it decouples and looks at data dependencies instead of task dependencies.

+Note: There was an error/bug that kept occurring during backfilling.
+The dag's triggered by the TriggerDagRunOperator kept stalling in "queued" state.
+I ended up just writing a bash script to simulate the backfill command.
+This actually became very useful to easily clear tasks that failed after I fixed them to re-trigger them.
+If you clear a task in Airflow that was "backfilled", only a backfill can re-fill it.
+That can be really annoying sometimes so I ended up avoiding that!

 ## Efficiencies
 Initial design pulled the closing stats for every ticker through the Polygon API.
 Given my analysis was around government officials' trades, I ended up modifying the logic to only grab the tickers that had been traded.
 I also modified my pipeline to only run everything if government trade data was available.
 This made it small, concise, and efficient.
 If it wasn't a personal project, I probably would store information about all tickers.
 It could come in handy later.

 ## Setup
+This project was spun up using the Astro CLI, so you will need that installed.

-I you want to spin up the project itself you'll need a couple environment variables.
+You'll need a couple environment variables.
 The names are supplied in the `example.env` file.
 You'll also want to create a DBT profiles yml.
 An example file is included: `example.profiles.yml`.

 You'll also need to create two connections in Airflow for the APIs and add the API Keys in there as config.